Our2020View/Our2020View.github.io/ourview.md

 A pretty small list of disadvantages, when stacked up against the advantages.

-I hope you enjoy the material; it certainly has been fun making the changes to what was already a very capable motor home.
+I hope you enjoy the material; it certainly has been fun making the changes to what was already a very capable motorhome.

 Here are [Our RV Modifications](/ourmods/)